+On 30th October 2024, Rachel Reeves made history by becoming the first woman to deliver a Budget to the UK parliament.
 In the lead up to the announcement, the Labour Party repeatedly spoke of a “£22 billion black hole” in the public finances and warned of “difficult decisions” ahead.
 This led to much speculation about tax increases that could affect your financial plan.
+Now that Reeves has revealed her Budget, there are some important changes you may need to know about, especially where Inheritance Tax (IHT) is concerned.

-The chancellor extended the “nil-rate band” freeze until 2030
+The chancellor extended the “nil-rate band” freeze until 2030.

+Additionally, you can pass your entire estate to a spouse or civil partner without inheritance tax and they inherit your unused nil-rate bands.
+This could mean, unless you have estates in excess of £2million, that you can pass on up to £1million between you.
 In its March 2021 Budget, the previous government froze the nil-rate bands until 2026 and later extended the freeze until 2028.
 Meanwhile, property prices have risen – and could continue to do so – and the value of your savings and investments may have increased.

-Your pensions will no longer be exempt from Inheritance Tax from April 2027 onwards
+Your pensions will no longer be exempt from Inheritance Tax from April 2027 onwards.

+Currently, pensions could be a useful estate planning tool because they normally fall outside of your estate for inheritance tax purposes.
 Previously, you could have used this to your advantage by leaving as much wealth in your pension as possible and relying on other savings and investments to fund your lifestyle.
 This may have meant that you were able to pass more wealth to your family tax-efficiently after your death.
+However, recent changes in tax legislation may impact how pensions are treated in estate planning.
+Despite this, pension protection against inheritance tax remains an appealing feature, allowing individuals to preserve wealth for their beneficiaries.
+Consequently, it’s essential to stay informed about the evolving regulations to maximize the benefits of this strategy.

-We can help you find alternative ways to reduce the Inheritance Tax your family pays
+We can help you find alternative ways to reduce the Inheritance Tax your family pays.

-For example, in 2024/25, the first £3,000 per year that you give away as a financial gift falls outside your estate for IHT purposes.
+While changes to the tax treatment of pensions could make it more difficult to reduce inheritance tax, there are ways we could help you pass more wealth to your loved ones.
+For example, in 2024/25, the first £3,000 per year that you give away as a financial gift falls outside your estate for inheritance tax purposes.
 You can also gift an additional £5,000 to a child or £2,500 to a grandchild or great-grandchild for a wedding.

 You may also be able to make regular “gifts from income”, provided that the payments: